25 Fun Facts About Dominica

 The flag of Dominica (Shutterstock)

 10. Dominica’s flag has a green background representing the island’s forests.
-In the centre is a ring of 10 stars reflecting the parishes of the island.
-The yellow, white and black cross represents the Carib, Caucasian and African people as well as the country’s fruits, rivers, waterfalls and rich soil.
-In the centre is a sisserou parrot.
+In the center is a ring of 10 stars reflecting the parishes of the island.
+The yellow, white, and black cross represents the Trinity of God, and in the center is a Sisserou parrot.

-14. In 1979, Dominica was struck by Hurricane David with winds of 150mph.
-At least 37 people were killed and 60,000 houses were destroyed – nearly 75% of the entire population’s homes.
+13. In 1979, Dominica was struck by Hurricane David with winds of 150mph.
+About 80% of the population were displaced or lost their homes.

-15. In 2017, category 5 Hurricane Maria hit Dominica causing havoc.
-95% of buildings were damaged or destroyed, 99% of the island lost power, more than 50,000 people were displaced and at least 31 people were killed.
+14. In 2017, category 5 Hurricane Maria caused severe damage across Dominica.
+Ninety-five percent of buildings were damaged or destroyed, 99% of the island lost power, and more than 50,000 people were displaced.

 17. As such, Dominica has the world’s highest concentration of active volcanoes.